 Graduate Research Assistantships (GRAs) are provided to graduate students who work on sponsored research projects led by individual faculty members.
 The compensation paid to GRAs may vary, according to the guidelines of the funding agency, and may cover summers as well as the fall/spring semesters.
-Under most circumstances, GRAs will receive remission of tuition/fees and will be provided with health insurance coverage.
+Under most circumstances, GRAs will receive remission of tuition/fees.
 Assignments are made by the Principal Investigator of the research project and confirmed by the Department Chair.